sorokine/rr62x/README.md

  * dkmps.conf and dkms instructions from https://help.ubuntu.com/community/RocketRaid
  * see README file for original instructions and requirements
  * was tested on Ubuntu 16.04
- * after dkms upport is nabled the driver will be rebuilt and installed automatically on every kernel upgrade
+ * after dkms support is enabled the driver will be rebuilt and installed automatically on every kernel upgrade

 ## How To